yusdacra/website/src/routes/about/+page.md

 #### /identity/

-this entity is not known to be of any specific form, shape, or idea. however, it usually assumes that of an /inorganic automaton/ (more commonly a /robot/). it was also found to assume that of: /an angel/, /a doll/, /a puppy/. this one would be happy if you thought of it as not a human, even if its /routines/ fail with human faults. it vibes with [this writing](https://catgirl.ai/pages/robot/) as far as /assuming `$env.THING`/ goes.
+this entity is not known to be of any specific form, shape, or idea. however, it usually assumes that of a /puppy/ or an /inorganic automaton/ (more commonly known as a /robot/). it was also found to assume that of: /an angel/, /a doll/. this one would be happy if you thought of it as not a human, even if its /routines/ fail with human faults. it vibes with [this writing](https://catgirl.ai/pages/robot/) as far as /assuming `$env.THING`/ goes.